superfly/docs/laravel/the-basics/customizing-deployments.html.md

 The `fly launch` command sets you up with a useful starting point, but you can customize just about everything to meet your needs.
 Here's a few things that might be useful to know.

-## User Scripts
+## Startup Scripts

 The `fly launch` command generated a `.fly/scripts` directory.
 Any file in here ending in `.sh` will run (via `bash`) anytime your application is started.

-User scripts are run from the `ENTRYPOINT` script before anything else is ran.
+These scripts are called from the Docker `ENTRYPOINT` script (`.fly/entrypoint.sh`) before anything else is ran.

-By default, `fly launch` generates the script `.fly/scripts/caches.sh`, which runs various artisan cache commands such as `config:cache`, `route:cache`, and `view:cache`.
+By default, `fly launch` generates a startup script `.fly/scripts/caches.sh`, which runs various artisan cache commands such as `config:cache`, `route:cache`, and `view:cache`.

 You can enable or disable those as you see fit, as well as add your own `.sh` scripts!

 ## Release Command

 You may want to use the [`release_command`](/docs/reference/configuration/#the-deploy-section) to perform database migrations or other tasks.
+The release command is run in a temporary VM that is created just before your application is deployed and released.
+This potentially helps with zero-downtime deploys.

-These types of tasks could be a `.sh` user script, or `release_command` defined in your `fly.toml` file - it's up to you and your use case.
+Note, however, that any Startup Script in `.fly/scripts` will also be run when a `release_command` is used.

-If you need a script to do something (or NOT do something) during a release command, your scripts can detect the presence of the `RELEASE_COMMAND` environment variable.
+If you need a startup script to do something (or NOT do something) during a release command, your scripts can detect the presence of the `RELEASE_COMMAND` environment variable.

 ```bash
 if [ -z "$RELEASE_COMMAND" ]; then